whitequark/blog/source/_posts/2013-04-01-ruby-hacking-guide-ch-11-finite-state-lexer.markdown

 Hopefully, this will teach you the importance of dynamic analysis.
 When investigating something, focus on what really happens.
 The source code will not tell you everything.
 It can’t tell anything other than what the reader infers.

 And with this very useful sermon, I close the chapter.

+{% inset Errata %}
+This confidently written conclusion was wrong.
+Without <code>EXPR_CMDARG</code>, for instance, this program <code>m (m do end)</code> cannot be parsed.
+This is an example of the fact that correctness is not proved even if dynamic analyses are done so many times.
+{% endinset %}

 ##### Still not the end